 Take the bus

-Andalucia is well connected by bus and rail networks but, although the prices are similar, buses tend to be faster, run reliably and more frequently, especially those operating between major cities.
+Bus and rail networks connect Andalucia but, although the prices are similar, coaches tend to be faster, run reliably and more frequently, especially those operating between major cities.
 Bus fares average at about 6 euros per 100 kilometers, which means a lot of ground can be covered for very little money.

 Take the train